CodreanuDan/MSP430_SensorInterface/README.md

 - **Temperature Monitoring:** The temperature is calculated using the ADC values and converted to a readable format using a formula.
 - **Threshold Comparison:** The measured temperature is compared against a threshold value, which can be modified using buttons connected to pins P2.3 and P4.1.
-- **Periodic ADC Readings:** ADC readings are triggered periodically using Timer B0 as a clock signal.
+- **Periodic ADC Readings and dta transfer trough UART:** ADC readings and UART data transfer are triggered periodically using Timer B0 as a clock signal.
 - **I2C Interface:** The temperature and threshold values are displayed on an LCD screen via an I2C connection.
 - **Visual and Audible Alerts:**
-  - A **buzzer** is activated when the temperature exceeds the threshold.
+  - A **buzzer** is activated when the temperature exceeds the threshold using Timer B1.
   - **LED Indicators:** A green LED indicates the temperature is below the threshold, and a red LED indicates the temperature exceeds the threshold.
 - **UART Communication:**
   - The temperature data can be transmitted via UART.